erdo/persista/README.md

 ## How it works

 PerSista uses Kotlin's built in Serialization to turn data classes into json.
-Because it needs to accept any data class you might throw at it, it depends on typeOf() internally to work out the class type of the item - typeOf() is marked as @ExperimentalStdlibApi at the moment so it could potentially change in future.
+Because it needs to accept any data class you might throw at it, it depends on typeOf() internally to work out the class type of the item

 PerSista prioritizes correctness over performance, all the reads and writes are guaranteed to be done sequentially as they are performed using a coroutine dispatcher created from a single-threaded Executor (though you can override that if you want)